Building Resilience During Uncertainty: What Ecosystems Teach Us

 Because when we take its resilience for granted, we sometimes neglect to care for it.
 When under threat, it can be hard to stay hopeful.
 We might not know where to put our attention, or worse, we might give up.

 We’re seeing huge disruptions that both companies and nonprofits must respond to.
-Whether it’s new regulations like CSRD in the EU, supply chain disruption from climate change or macroeconomics, or changing consumer and employee demands.
+Whether it’s new regulations like CSRD in the EU, geopolitics, supply chain disruption from climate change or macroeconomics, or changing consumer and employee demands.

 It can be hard to know where to put our attention, but we must not be naively hopeful and carry on as usual.
 Building resilience takes concerted effort.